What Is Melanoma?

 - E for evolving: Has there been any change in the size, shape, color, or elevation of the mole?

-Melanoma most commonly develops on the trunk, head, and neck for guys, and the lower legs for girls.
+Melanoma most commonly develops on the trunk, head, and neck for boys, and the lower legs for girls.

 What Causes Melanoma?